nikhilrajsv054/IMDB-Clone/README.md

 ### Demo: https://nikhilrajsv054.github.io/IMDB-Clone/index.html

+### Note
-### Note: This clone is for educational purposes only and does not have all the extensive features of the actual IMDB website.
+This clone is for educational purposes only and does not have all the extensive features of the actual IMDB website.
 It is a basic demonstration of fetching data from an API, dynamic content display, and local storage usage.
 Feel free to explore and enhance the application further based on your preferences!